Helpful Information – Things to know before you travel

 WHAT IS PROVIDED

 Sheets, beach towels, bath and hand towels and wash cloths are provided.
 Each unit has a hair dryer and bar soap.
-There are basic cooking utensils and dishes in your kitchen, and a blender, toaster and coffee maker.
+There are cooking utensils and dishes in your kitchen, and a blender, toaster and coffee maker.
+Most of our units have microwaves.
 If you need anything else please ask us and we’ll do our best to accommodate you.
 Our kitchens are the best equipped in town.

 BABY CRIB AND BEDS

 The mattresses on our beds are firm.
 If you need a foam mattress cover to make it a bit softer, ask at the office.
 We also have a port-a-crib available for use.
-We do not have bedding for it so you will have to bring your own.
+We do not have crib bedding so you will have to bring your own.

 You will be provided with a large 5 gallon bottle of filtered water when you arrive.
-The first one is free and each additional bottle can be purchased for $40p ($4us.)
+Most of our properties provide additional drinking water for free.
 Do not drink out of the tap.
 Brushing your teeth with the water is fine.

 Concerns about the safety of the water: The Cancun area is the most prosperous part of Mexico and their livelihood depends on keeping the tourists healthy.
 All the restaurants use filtered water for the ice cubes and drinking water.
 Do not drink any water out of any tap anywhere in Mexico.